MattPM/snip/README.md

 ```

 ### Non standard evaluation for programming with dplyr verbs
+Note dont do this anymore better to not program with tidyverse functions....

 [see here](https://dplyr.tidyverse.org/articles/programming.html) need to **Embrace** the argument in double brackets {{}}.
 ```{r}